-A scholarship offer may be terminated if a finalist a) fails to meet or maintain eligibility requirements, b) fails to complete pre-program requirements, c) fails to provide requested information by stated deadlines, or d) exhibits behavior that may pose a risk to the standing of the CLS Program, including, but not limited to charges or convictions for crimes of moral turpitude (e.g., fraud, theft), or inappropriate behavior or social media activity.
+A scholarship offer may be terminated if a finalist a) fails to meet or maintain eligibility requirements, b) fails to complete pre-program requirements, c) fails to provide requested information by stated deadlines, or d) exhibits behavior that may pose a risk to the standing of CLS Spark, including, but not limited to charges or convictions for crimes of moral turpitude (e.g., fraud, theft), or inappropriate behavior or social media activity.
 If a finalist cannot meet the placement, academic or other requirements of a CLS Institute, or the CLS Institute is not able to accommodate a finalist's disability, the U.S. Department of State and American Councils may terminate the award.
-The CLS Program will consider a request for an accommodation on a case-by-case basis and reserves the right to request additional independent medical examinations, evaluations or other appropriate information from the finalist (see Section 9).
+CLS Spark will consider a request for an accommodation on a case-bycase basis and reserves the right to request additional independent medical examinations, evaluations or other appropriate information from the finalist (see Section 9).

-- 3. Confirmation of Interest- Information submitted by finalists through AIS Forms, including the decision to accept or decline the CLS award, is final. - 4.
-Right to Alter Placement or Cancel the Program The CLS Program reserves the right to alter placement or cancel any virtual institute based on safety and security considerations, availability of funding, capacity of implementing organizations, local or global emergencies, and other factors.
-In the event of program curtailment or cancellation, the CLS Program, U.S. Department of State, American Councils, and other CLS Program partners will make every effort to alter placement but cannot guarantee an alternate program. - 5.
-Program Tasks The CLS Program requires that scholars complete the following pre-program, on-program, and post-program tasks:
+- 3. Confirmation of Interest Information submitted by finalists through AIS Forms, including the decision to accept or decline the CLS Spark award, is final. - 4.
+Right to Alter Placement or Cancel the Program CLS Spark reserves the right to alter placement or cancel any virtual institute based on safety and security considerations, availability of funding, capacity of implementing organizations, local or global emergencies, and other factors.
+In the event of program curtailment or cancellation, CLS Spark, U.S. Department of State, American Councils, and other CLS Spark partners will make every effort to alter placement but cannot guarantee an alternate program.

+5. Program Tasks - CLS Spark requires that scholars complete the following pre-program, on-program, and post-program tasks: